 International MBA, are they worthy?

-What is an international MBA?
+What is an international MB?

 An international Master of Business Administration (MBA) is an advanced degree program designed to prepare business students for careers on a global scale.
 Typically, an international MBA offers specialized courses and experiences that expose students to different cultures, markets, and business practices from around the world.